rackerlabs/support-how-to/content/cloud-servers/logging-in-with-an-ssh-private-key-on-windows.md

 ---
 permalink: logging-in-with-an-ssh-private-key-on-windows/
 audit_date: '2018-09-26'
-title: Log in with an SSH private key on Windows
+title: Log into a Linux server with an SSH private key on a Windows client
 type: article
 created_date: '2013-09-25'
 created_by: Brint Ohearn